holly-cummins/holly-cummins.github.io/content/posts/2022-06-16--how-to-draw-part-i/index.md

 Just yesterday, after a [talk](/cloud-chaos-and-microservices-mayhem-goto-amsterdam), someone said to me "I enjoy that your slides don't look like the others."
  There's a lot to be said for novelty.

+(I should note that 'different' is a relative term.
+Other speakers, such as Kasia Mrowca and Felienne Hermans, also do great hand-drawn slides, and I've learned from them.)

 ## Competence is over-rated